KP4799/CarDamageDetection/README.md

 - Fast and lightweight deployment using Streamlit

+---

-🧠 Model Training
+## 🧠 Model Training

-The dataset was created and labeled using Google Teachable Machine.
+- The dataset was created and labeled using Google Teachable Machine.

-A CNN-based image classification model was trained using transfer learning.
+- A CNN-based image classification model was trained using transfer learning.

-The trained model was exported in Keras (.h5) format for local deployment.
+- The trained model was exported in Keras (.h5) format for local deployment.

-Labels were exported using labels.txt.
+- Labels were exported using labels.txt.

+---

-⚙️ Tech Stack
+## ⚙️ Tech Stack

-Python
+- Python

-TensorFlow / Keras
+- TensorFlow / Keras

-Streamlit (Web App Framework)
+- Streamlit (Web App Framework)

-NumPy
+- NumPy

-Pillow (PIL)

-Google Teachable Machine (Model Training)
+- Google Teachable Machine (Model Training)

 🖥️ Application Workflow